What's new in Joomla 4.1?

 Until now, a menu item could consist of a title or an image (whether or not followed by the title of the menu).
 An option has been added to be able to add icons to the menu as well.

-For example, if you want the menu item of your homepage to consist only of a house (fontawesome), in the menu item " tab "Linktype" " option "Link icon class" add the text fas fa-home and change "Show menu item title" to NO.
+For example, if you want the menu item of your homepage to consist only of a little house (fontawesome), in the menu item " tab "Linktype" " option "Link icon class" add the text fas fa-home and change "Show menu item title" to NO.

 In the cassiopeia template menu, this then looks like this: